CircuitVerse/Blog/content/posts/Jaydip_Dey_Final_Report.md

 ##### Edit and delete question

-* Moderators and admins will be able to edit and delete a question.
-On the questions page, two more buttons of edit and delete will be there to Edit or delete a question.
-In case of edit , a form similar to create question will open with data populated
+* Moderators and admins will be able to edit and delete a questions.
+On the questions page, two additional buttons, `Edit` and `Delete` will be available for modifying or removing a question.
+When the Edit button is clicked, a form similar to the one used for creating a question will appear, pre-populated with the existing question's data.
 * On clicking the delete button an alert will be shown to confirm the action, and on clicking yes, questions will be deleted.